Meats and Sausages

 32 | 32 |

 Note: numbers in red color denote the Dew Point.
-For example if the temperature in the sausage factory is 60° F (16° C) and the relative humidity is 50%, the intersection of the two shows that the Dew Point is reached at the temperature of 41°F (5° C), or below.
+For example, if the temperature in the sausage factory is 60° F (16° C) and the relative humidity is 50%, the intersection of the two shows that the Dew Point is reached at the temperature of 41°F (5° C), or below.
 This means that the moisture that is present in the air at 60° F (16° C) will condense on any surface that is at or below the Dew Point temperature of 41° F (5° C).
-This also means that if the meat having a temperature of 35° F (2° C) was brought from the cooler into this room (60° F, 16° C) the moisture would condense on its surface.
+This also means that if the meat at 35° F (2° C) was brought from the cooler into this room (60° F, 16° C) the moisture would condense on its surface.
 The meat's temperature of 35° F (2° C) is below the Dew Point limit of 41° F (5° C).

 If the meat's temperature (35° F, 2° C) and room's humidity (50 %) remain constant, the only way to correct the problem will be to lower the room's temperature to 52° F (11° C).
 At the intersection of air temperature of 52° F (11° C) and 50 % relative humidity the Dew Point becomes 33° F (0.5° C) which is below meat's temperature of 35° F (2° C).

 If we decide not to change the room temperature and leave the meat temperature at 35° F (2° C) the only way to correct the problem would be to lower relative humidity in the room.
-Going to the right at 60° F (16° C) air temperature we look for the Dew Point which is below the temperature of the meat (35° F, 2° C).
+Going to the right at 60° F (16° C) air temperature, we look for the Dew Point, which is below the temperature of the meat (35° F, 2° C).
 It is found below the 35% relative humidity column and its temperature is 32° F (0° C).
-At 60° F (16° C) and 35 % relative humidity we will not have problems with moisture condensing on the meat.
+At 60° F (16° C) and 35 % relative humidity, we will not have problems with moisture condensing on the meat.

 Looking at the table we can see that when processing meats at 50° F (10° C) and humidity of 60 % or less, we should not have any problems with moisture control.
 Meats are normally processed at 50° - 53° F (10° - 12° C).
-Although processing meats at lower temperatures will be even better, lower temperatures will present too much of a hardship for people that would work many hours under such conditions.
+Although processing meats at lower temperatures will be even better, lower temperatures will present too much of a hardship for people who would work many hours under such conditions.

 Dew Point Table in ° C